-- a) the rationale or basis for the change and/or the need for the proposed use; - b) the extent to which the existing areas in the proposed designation or categories are developed and the nature and adequacy of such existing development in order to determine whether the proposed use is premature; - c) the compatibility of the proposed use with conforming uses in adjoining areas the character of the area; - d) the effect of such proposed use on the surrounding area in respect to the minimizing of any possible depreciating or deteriorating effect upon adjoining properties; - e) the potential effects of the proposed use on the financial position of the Town; - f) the potential suitability of the land for such proposed use in terms of environmental considerations; - g) the location of the area under consideration with respect to the adequacy of the existing and proposed road system in relation to the development of such proposed areas and the convenience and accessibility of the site for vehicular and pedestrian h) the adequacy and availability of municipal services and utilities; and i) the adequacy of parks and educational facilities and the location of these facilities.
-If it is necessary for Council to request information relating to any or all of the foregoing criteria from the applicant, the proposal will not be considered or proceeded with before this requested information is provided in full by the applicant, and/or if special consulting reports are required they shall be at the cost of the applicant. -- --
+- b) the extent to which the existing areas in the proposed designation or categories are developed and the nature and adequacy of such existing development in order to determine whether the proposed use is premature; - c) the compatibility of the proposed use with conforming uses in adjoining areas the character of the area; - d) the effect of such proposed use on the surrounding area in respect to the minimizing of any possible depreciating or deteriorating effect upon adjoining properties; - e) the potential effects of the proposed use on the financial position of the Town; - f) the potential suitability of the land for such proposed use in terms of environmental considerations; - g) the location of the area under consideration with respect to the adequacy of the existing and proposed road system in relation to the development of such proposed areas and the convenience and accessibility of the site for vehicular and pedestrian traffic and the traffic safety and parking in relation thereto: - h) the adequacy and availability of municipal services and utilities; and - the adequacy of parks and educational facilities and the location of these facilities.

+If it is necessary for Council to request information relating to any or all of the foregoing criteria from the applicant, the proposal will not be considered or proceeded with before this requested information is provided in full by the applicant, and/or if special consulting reports are required they shall be at the cost of the applicant.